Skill Ranges (player/team)

 Going over the cap (soft cap with penalties) may need to happen on occasion as players have unexpected scheduling conflicts for the night.
 However, if this continues then a team will need to recruit more players to will fix this attendance problem in the short term to get their lineup back in line with league requirements.
 So ‘going over the cap’ is allowed, but not intended for ‘regular use.’
 It could result in a team trying to stack players and beat the system by whipping other teams (even with penalty points).

 • Thus a rule is in place that the usage of ‘going over the cap’ can only be used three (3) times in a season.
-If a team uses this option more than three (3) times they may receive a individual match forfeit – to be determined by League Director.
+If a team uses this option more than three (3) times they may receive a individual match forfeit – to be determined by League Director – depending on situation(s).

 • The league coordinator and/or league director may have to step in and adjust their roster to help them meet the posting requirements.
 Competitive team skill balance is the key to a healthy league.

-No ‘dynasty’ will be allowed.
-If one team dominates either league (2 seasons in a row in 1st place)
+No ‘dynasty’ will be allowed without changes to their roster.
+If one team dominates either league (2 seasons in a row in 1st place they are considered a Dynasty team).
+The stable roster will need to be changed to ensure the end result is a balanced league.

-• they may be asked to split into two teams,
+• If they have enough players on their 1st place roster, they may be asked to split into two teams.

-One team dominating a league most likely results in the other teams knowing they can’t win and the following tends to happen:
+One team dominating a league – and/or captains who are not meeting the expectation of a captain – most likely results in the other teams knowing they can’t win and the following tends to happen:

 1. The best players from other teams join together to try to beat them (ie. 2 or 3 stacked teams); the league becomes top heavy and lack of team competitive balance as lower teams cannot compete with top teams.